Who We Are:

 FNX receives operating and programming funding from donors including individuals, foundations, tribes, and underwriters.
 These local, regional, national, and international enterprises (for-profit and non-profit) are committed to bringing informative and entertaining programming of Native American and World Indigenous cultures to our audience.

 Underwriting is the name the FCC has given to announcements acknowledging support for public media from the business community.
 Underwriting is the most effective way to create an on-air presence and enables your organization to reach FNX viewers.

 Your 15- or 30-second message airs on FNX and all its full-time simulcasts, including broadcast and digital cable.
 It may include information about products or services and may include a web address, street address or phone number.
 Narrowed times of day and even specific programs may be requested.

-FNX connects with 46 million viewers throughout the country, with a high density iwthin Southern California (Los Angeles, Inland Empire, San Diego), New York, Chicago, Phoenix, Anchorage, and Tulsa.
+FNX connects with 73 million households throughout the country, with a high density within Southern California (Los Angeles, Inland Empire, San Diego), New York, Chicago, Phoenix, Anchorage, and Tulsa.

 Age and Gender:

 FNX’s audience spans the generations and is evenly targeted by both males and females.

 Clear guidelines make for a good message.
 A combination of Federal Communications Commission (FCC) and First Nations Experience (FNX) guidelines ensure that the message brought forth is clear, concise and sophisticated.
 FCC underwriting guidelines dictate that all public broadcasting stations must refrain from using underwriting language which contains:

 - Calls to Action (words such as “call”, “stop by”, or phrases prompting ac